cosmos72/schemesh/doc/shell/mixed_syntax.md

 As usual, the current syntax can be changed from inside the file itself with `#!scheme` `#!shell` `{...}` `(...)`

 If you want to pass arguments to a file, two mechanisms are available:<br/>
-* In 3. and 9. arguments can be specified immediately after `FILE` i.e. `FILE [ARG...]`
+* In 3.
+4. and 6. arguments can be specified immediately after `FILE` i.e. `FILE [ARG...]`
-* In 4.
-5. 6.
-7. and 8. file path and arguments can be temporarily stored in the global parameter `(command-line)` as a list of strings.
+* In 5. file path and arguments can be temporarily stored in the global parameter `(command-line)` as a list of strings.
 Example:
 ```scheme
 (parameterize ((command-line '("./myscript" "arg1" "arg2")))